All Episodes

 That show rocked.

-What do you think they're Martians?
+What do you think that?

 Businesses are just groups of people.

-Managers, employees, customers, that exchange money and they all produce a product.
+Managers, employees, customers that exchange money and they all produce a product.

 When you cut their taxes, the money has to go somewhere.